Searching for Harry Potter in Edinburgh

 Harry Potter Tours

 There are so many interesting Harry Potter locations in Edinburgh, we have only just scratched the surface.
 Join the Harry Potter Trail, a free magical walking tour of the city, and discover them all for yourself!
+Not to mention many other famous book and film locations.
 Check out our Edinburgh accommodation offers and plan your visit today.